adventuremomblog

 5 S Water St, Wilmington, NC

-We ate incredible food the whole time we were in Wilmington but Michael’s was my favorite!
+We ate incredible food during our visit to Wilmington but Michael’s Seafood was my favorite!

 I ordered the Blackened Fish & Grits.
-The dish was made with today’s freshest catch, garlic parmesan sauce, corn, fresh tomato, and scallion served over our house-made grit cake.
+The dish was made with the freshest catch of the day, garlic parmesan sauce, corn, fresh tomato, and scallion served over their house-made grit cake.

 It was a gamble that paid off big….because grits can go either way.